 Important This document assumes you are installing Perceptive Content Server for the first time or that you have no earlier versions running on your computer.
-To update or upgrade from a previous version, see the Perceptive Content Update Guide, available on the Customer Portal of the www.lexmark.com website.
-Sections of the update readme may reference procedures in this installation guide.
+To update or upgrade from a previous version, see the Perceptive Content Update Guide.
+Sections of the update guide may reference procedures in this installation guide.